a3exodus/apologetics/studies/schoolofapologetics/beginning_apologetics.md

 3. Who popularized the Kalam argument for God’s existence?
 4. Who proposed the historically most popular arguments for God’s existence?

+## Lesson 6: Apologetics After the Reformation

+1. What were the two main criticisms the Protestant Reformers made of Catholic teaching?
+2. What is deism?
+3. What is agnosticism?
+4. What is theism?

+## Lesson 7: Recent Apologetics

+1. Who was the most significant apologist of the twentieth century dealing with secularism?
+2. What caused Catholic apologetics to go into eclipse in this time frame?
+3. What broadened the religious marketplace of ideas?